mholt/phpile/README.md

 phpile
 ======

-A PHP implementation of FileTrie, which is a file-system-based prefix tree ("trie") data structure that's persistent, scalable, portable, and super-fast
+A PHP implementation of FileTrie, which is a file-system-based prefix tree ("trie") data structure that's persistent, scalable, portable, and super-fast.

+**Note:** Still in its infancy.
+Not recommended for use on magnetic drives if you have a very large dataset, as initial seek times can be quite slow (until cached).
+It's also recommended that the Reiser4 file system be used to avoid running out of inodes... though this is under review...

 How to use FileTrie
 ======